Hamzec/Sleek-Slider/README.md

-# Sleek-Slider
+# Slick-Slider
-Sleek Slider with little bit code and all related all installation is installed in just one npm installation.
+Slick Slider with little bit code and all related all installation is installed in just one npm installation.

 Step:1
 npm install react-slick --save